$$$ Best Bets: CFP National Championship and NFL Divisional Round! $$$

 NFL:

-Ravens @ Bills: Bills ML
+Ravens @ Bills: Bills ML (W)

 Men's College Basketball: